 You get the idea.
 Eventually, the drag will be too much for the little car to handle.
 Something will break.
 You might even destroy the car.

 Static pressure is a lot like that.
-The more it increases, the more it drag it adds to your system.
+The more it increases, the more it drags it adds to your system.
 The right amount of drag ensures that air moves around the way it should.
 Add too much drag, and you’re going to have problems.

 What causes high static pressure – and what can you do about it?